saccharome/CBC/README.md

 * 1.2.2.
 This script uses demultiplexed sequences, outputted from __script1.pl__.

 * 1.2.3.
 In order to optimize processing, a _cat_ command can be used to join all barcode-labeled sequences in a single file.
-Files extension must be “.demult”.
+Files extension must be __.demult__.

 * 1.2.4.
 After filtering and chimera/non-specific sequences discarded, sequences are redemultiplexed.